Season 1, Episode 34

 Lorne Brown:

-That’s the experience people, they’re projecting on other people, and when you start to work on yourself, you realize, wow, but wow, does it ever shift when you start to heal those parts and then you start to be available and really present and hold the space for other.
+That’s the experience people, they’re projecting on other people, and when you start to work on yourself, you realize, wow, but wow, does it ever shift when you start to heal those parts and then you start to be available and really present and hold the space for others.
 It’s like WiFi.
 It works well and you feel safe in your body, and then others feel safe around you.
 It’s beautiful.

 I just wanted to add that part because in my practice, conscious work, sometimes in the discussions I have with the people on the table, it almost sounds like they’re almost like a doormat for the other and that you’re not.
-Accepting the other it doesn’t mean you’re a doormat and you’re not taking care of your feelings.
+Accepting the other doesn’t mean you’re a doormat and you’re not taking care of your feelings.

 Alexa Bowditch: